A robust approach to quantifying uncertainty in matching problems of causal inference: Approximate and Exact Distributions of Robust Test Statistics

-Now that we can compute $\chichi$ on a given dataset we seek to derive a formula for its distribution under $\Hsharp$.
-Recall that $\Hsharp$ is Fisher's sharp null hypothesis of no treatment effect, that is $Y_i(1) = Y_i(0),\, \forall i$.
-In this section we provide an exact expression for the joint null distribution of the test statistics under $\Hsharp$ for the case in which constraints are exclusively binning and $\mathcal{S}$ can be constructed prior to matching.
-As it is standard in randomization inference, we hold potential outcomes for all of the units in our sample to be fixed and nonrandom: the only randomness in our calculations will stem from the treatment assignment distribution.
-Note that all of the probability statements that follow are made conditional on $X$ and, for simplicity, we omit the relevant conditional notation from them.
+Let us compute the finite sample joint distribution of $\chichi$ under Fisher's sharp null hypothesis of no treatment effect, which is defined as, for all $i$: We compute this distribution for the case in which constraints are exclusively binning and $\mathcal{S}$ can be constructed prior to matching.
+In this case, potential outcomes for all of the units in our sample are fixed and nonrandom: the only randomness in our calculations will stem from the treatment assignment distribution.

-Our approach to constructing this randomization distribution without conditioning on the match assignment is as follows: we assume that any set of units that could be matched together under a good assignment has the same probability of receiving the treatment, and that, after treatment is assigned, matches are made to compute $\chichi$ with the ILP in Formulation 1.
-This ILP is modified to only include Exclusively Binning Constraints, in addition to those in the formulation, and to make as many matches as possible within each of the strata defined by the constraints.
+Our approach to constructing this randomization distribution without conditioning on the match assignment is as follows: we assume that any units that could be matched together under a good assignment have the same probability of receiving the treatment, and that, after treatment is assigned, matches are made to compute $\chichi$ with the ILP in Formulation 1.
+This ILP is modified to include Exclusively Binning Constraints in addition to those in the formulation, and to make as many matches as possible within each of the strata defined by the constraints.
+In this setting, we assume that treatment assignment is random within the strata defined by the Exclusively Binning Constraint.

-Since all good matches are made within the same stratum, we can assume that units within the same stratum receive the treatment with equal probability.
 This implies that Assumption~\ref{As:CondIgnorability} becomes: \begin{assumption}{(Stratified Conditional Ignorability)} All units $i$ in stratum $l$ receive the treatment with fixed probability $e_l$.
-That is: for all $l = 1, \dots, L$: $\Pr(T_i=1|X = x_i, i \in S_l) = \Pr(T_i=1|i \in S_l) = e_l$, with $0 < e_l <1$. \end{assumption} Under Assumption \ref{As:StratIgnorability} and under $\Hsharp$, the data generating process for the count variables in each stratum is as follows:
+That is: for all $l = 1, \dots, L$: $\Pr(T_i=1|X = x_i, i \in S_l) = \Pr(T_i=1|i \in S_l) = e_l$, with $0 < e_l <1$. \end{assumption} Let us introduce some notation to represent outcome counts within strata.
+We use $U_l$ to denote the number of treated units in stratum $l$ with outcome equal to 1, $V_l$ to denote the number of treated units with outcome 0, $\eta_l$, the number of control units with outcome 1, and $\nu_l$ the number of control units with outcome 0.
+Note that, by $\Hsharp$, we have the number of units with outcome 1 and 0 fixed in each stratum, thus, for stratum $l$, we use $N_l^1$ and $N_l^0$ to denote the number of units with outcome 1 and 0 in stratum $l$ respectively.
+Under Assumptions \ref{As:SUTVA}-\ref{As:StratIgnorability}, these count variables follow the following generating process: